Mystic-Valley/PUBG-SoloMode/README.md

 This dataset contains data of 87898 entries and having 152 columns containing Solo, Duo and Squad modes having 50 columns each.

 ## Update
-The first kernel , i.e. SKLearn Version is very naive is can be considered as a wrong approach The second kernel is developed using TF keras in simplest way possible.
+The first kernel , i.e. SKLearn Version is very naive way.
+The second kernel is developed using TF keras in simplest way possible.
 For better clarification, the preprocessing is done in a seperate kernel.